AdobeDocs/uix/src/pages/services/aem-assets-view/code-generation/index.md

 ### Novice, explore what is possible

 > 6.1.
-If you are only starting with exploring UI Extensibility feel no hesitation to choose `I don't know`
+If you are only starting with exploring UI Extensibility feel no hesitation to choose `I don't know`.

 > ```shell
 ?
 What would you like to do next?
 I don't know